TNL-Project/TNL/Documentation/UsersGuide/Meshes/ug_Grids.md

   +-(0,0)-+-(1,0)-+-(2,0)-+-(3,0)-+-(4,0)-+       +-( 0 )-+-( 1 )-+-( 2 )-+-( 3 )-+-( 4 )-+
 ```

-And indexing of vertexes looks as follows:
+And indexing of vertices looks as follows:

 ```text
 (0,5)--(1,5)--(2,5)--(3,5)--(4,5)--(5,5)      ( 30)--( 31)--( 32)--( 33)--( 34)--( 35)